 The collection system operators provide service to 30,072 customers within the City limits of Paso Robles.
-The collection system also conveys an average of 6 million gallons per month from the Templeton Community Service District.

 The average daily flow from the collection system to the Wastewater Treatment Plant is 2.9 million gallons per day.